Getting Started Guide: Setting Up Your First Svelte.js Project

 Svelte.js offers several advantages, including:

-• Performance: Svelte compiles your code to highly optimized JavaScript, resulting in faster load times and better runtime performance.
+- Performance: Svelte compiles your code to optimized JavaScript, which means faster load times and better runtime performance.

-• Simplicity: With its minimalistic approach, Svelte offers a straightforward syntax and fewer concepts to learn compared to other frameworks.
+- Simplicity: Its minimalistic approach gives you a straightforward syntax and fewer concepts to learn than other frameworks.

 Setting Up Your Environment